Can a mask be reused?

 If the FFR respirator has had little exposure to the virus, has no metal parts (fire hazard), and you are not a person at risk, an alternative is to microwave the mask for 3 minutes at 1100 W (restored), placing it on a large bowl filled with 60 cL of water.
 You can rest it on chopsticks, using elastics placed across it, or using a net stretched by an elastic band.
 The straps of the mask should also be above the bowl.
 No part of the mask should touch the water.
 The mask should retain its effectiveness for up to 3 microwaving cycles without deformation or loss of filtration.

-Surgical mask: place in an oven at 70°C for 1 hour.
-However, if the masks have had little exposure to the virus and you are not a person at risk, here is an alternative.
+Surgical mask: if the mask has had little exposure to the virus and you are not a person at risk, you can use the envelope method.
 After 7 days, most of the virus is inactivated on a surgical mask.
-It is therefore possible to buy 7 masks, place the mask in a dated envelope after use, then leave it to rest for at least 7 days in a box in the heat of the sun or a heater.
+It is therefore possible to buy 7 masks, place the mask in a dated paper envelope after use, then let it rest for at least 7 days in the heat of the sun or a heater.
+Before using the envelope method, read the question COVID : Can a surgical mask be used more than once?
+An alternative is to put the mask in the oven at 70°C for 1 hour.

 We advise to decontaminate in the oven or washing machine several masks at the same time to minimize energy use.
 Finally, always check that the mask is not damaged before putting it back on.
 Keep in mind that it is possible that small doses of viruses may be sufficient to cause contamination.